seanbradley/Concert_Talent/README.md

 Get SSH connection info from the EC2 Dashboard of the AWS Management Console...

-    EXAMPLE: ssh -i /home/bluewolf/Keypairs/WordpressKeypair.pem ubuntu@107.21.97.86
+    ssh -i /path/to/keypair.pem ubuntu@XXX.XX.XX.XX

 If you get a message about wrong signature, nuke the existing with...

-    EXAMPLE: ssh-keygen -f "/home/bluewolf/.ssh/known_hosts" -R 107.21.97.86
+    ssh-keygen -f "/path/to/keypair.pem" -R XXX.XX.XX.XX

+...where XXX is the IP address of your EC2 instance, which can be retrieved from the AWS Management Console after you create the instance.

 ###Update Your Instance / Install Dependencies

     sudo apt-get update

 Now is the time to install some dependencies.
-Note: if you're running a plain AWS Linux AMI, you'd have to install these dependencies first...
+Note: if you're running a plain AWS Linux AMI, you'd have to install some dependencies like these first...

     sudo apt-get install gcc autoconf libevent-dev libxml2-dev  libssl-dev libpcre++-dev libbz2-dev libcurl4-openssl-dev libgmp3-dev libmysql++-dev libmcrypt-dev